laddu1986/API-Test-Automation/README.md

 `npm run test`

+* Run report

+`npm run report`

 Note:
-Assuming your machine alraedy got all required NodeJS and NPM files installed and up to date to latest.
+Assuming your machine alraedy got all required NodeJS and NPM files installed and up to date to latest verion.
+Currently running on NodeJS v11.14.0 and NPM v6.7.0 on Windows

 ## Code Sturcture